 Bucket List Goals: Become an SLP, road trip to Alaska, hike all the day-hikes in Banff, Jasper, and Kananaskis, and backpack across Australia.

 Hello!
 I am so happy to meet you and share my love of books with you! ❤️ I am an interior designer who lives in Denver, CO, USA.
 I have been reading my whole entire life, and have always filled my free time and summers reading!
 I also love being outdoors, hiking, and earning my Junior Ranger Badges at National parks, as well as exploring the city to find the perfect places to read.
 I am high energy, and love other people!
 I believe in genuinity (genuine authenticity 😜), and showing your true self, emotions, and colors.
 That means some days I laugh and wonder at everything, and other days I crawl into bed with tears on my face.
-But that’s what loving life looks like!
+But that’s what loving life looks like.

-My favorite genre is middle-grade adventure novels and series, but recently Kate has been introducing me to YA books of every type – contemporary, high fantasy, dystopian, and oh so much more.
+My favorite genre is middle-grade adventure novels and dark adult fantasy, but recently Kate has been introducing me to YA books of every type – contemporary, high fantasy, dystopian, and oh so much more.
 I am so lucky that I get to experience her favorite books for the first time!
 But, I am definitely easy to please and enjoy pretty much every genre.
 When I was homeschooled, I spent most of my time just reading books to learn, so I learned to love true crime books, dense history, historical fiction, biographies, and even non-fiction.
 In the end though, I especially love MAGIC in my books!
 I have been reading dragon and fairy books since I was in elementary school – maybe even before!

 Things that make or break my book experiences include a broad cast of deep characters, vivid setting, and an immersive writing style.

 @missoptimism on Instagram